 Public Legal Education

 Nishnawbe-Aski Legal Services (NALSC) is committed to improving the quality of justice in the Nishnawbe Aski Nation (NAN) communities.
 The members of remote communities are not always well served by the current Canadian legal system.
-The Public Legal Education program works to improve the quality and delivery of justice in the NAN communities.
+The Public Legal Education (PLE) works to improve the quality and delivery of justice in the NAN communities.

 What is Public Legal Education?

 “Public Legal Education” (PLE) is an activity that seeks to provide people with an opportunity to obtain information about the law and justice system.

 PLE works to improve access to justice.
 It gives people the information needed to:

 - Help them understand how to deal with legal issues that affect their lives.

 - Help them understand how to use the opportunities and the protections offered by the legal system